Is Drupal a good CMS for Education organizations?

 Summary & conclusion

-Emphatically, Drupal is a good CMS to use for educational institutions.
-It is no fluke that 71% of the top 100 universities in the US use Drupal.
-A Drupal-based education website will give students and staff the rich digital experience they come to expect from a modern on-line presence, all in a secure and accessible environment.
-In addition, there is no licensing cost for using Drupal.
-In a world of stretched I.T. budgets, it is a welcome relief to be able to spend the saved dollars on actual curriculum improvement.
+Drupal is a good CMS for educational institutions.
+It is no coincidence that 71% of the top 100 universities in the US use Drupal.
+A Drupal-based educational website gives students and staff the rich digital experience they expect from a modern online presence, all in a secure and accessible environment.
+Plus, there are no licensing costs associated with using Drupal.
+With IT budgets under pressure, spending the money saved on improving the curriculum is a welcome change.

-Five Jars has extensive experience building Drupal websites for various industries including the education industry.
-We are aware of the digital challenges educational institutions face in the post-COVID era.
-Please contact us to embark on your digital transformation journey.
+Five Jars has extensive experience building Drupal sites for a variety of industries, including education.
+We understand the digital challenges facing educational institutions in the post-COVID era.
+Contact us today for a start on your digital transformation journey.

 LET'S CONNECT